layer5io/docs/content/en/cloud/security/keys.md

 {{< alert title="Note" >}}

-Incase, you don't have permission to view keys for your selected organization, you will see a disabled **Keys** tab.
-In that case, consider switching to a different organization for which you have permission to view keys or contact your organization admin to assign you access to keys page.
+If you don't have permission to view keys for your selected organization, you will see a disabled Keys tab.
+In that case, consider switching to a different organization for which you have permission to view keys, or contact your organization admin to assign you access to the keys page.

 {{< /alert >}}